Outward Giving

 St Martin’s is located in an affluent area of Surrey but there are many who struggle and so we have organised our giving to ensure that small local charities are supported as well as our outreach nationally and internationally.

-This year, we were able to involve the whole church in our 3-year review of outward giving, using an on-line poll.
+This year, we were able to involve the whole church in our 4-year review of outward giving, using a questionnaire.
 Every charity is included in our prayer list on a rolling basis throughout the year not only as charitable institutions in need of support, but for those whom they serve.
 It is always our prayer that those in need will encounter the love of God in Jesus Christ.
 We are called to build a world where our God reigns, in our hearts and our relationships.
 That means being active in the world, as witnesses to God’s love.

 Jesus said: ‘’I came that you might have life, and have it abundantly’’ John 10: 10.
 We give generously, so that we become active in the realisation of this promise for our neighbour, in Jesus’ name.